 Although tumblr doesn’t have the organizational features found in more sophisticated blog platforms, a good system of tags can make it easier to access any of your posts.
 Tags can be added at any time – as part of the original posting from the field and/or during any of the reviews or updates performed by your staff.
 The key is to build a taxonomy (standard) for the tags you’ll use to define your posts.
 Surname is one obvious tag, but you might want to include tags for marker styles or to define a mausoleum.
 There’s no limit to the number of tags you can use, but consistency is important.

 Individual posts can be edited at any time to add additional information.
 If you want to research individuals, you can add the information you’ve discovered to the existing post or create a new one.
 Some creative tagging on your part will allow visitors to pull together all the posts associated with a particular surname or topic by just clicking a displayed tag.

 In the example shown below, you’re looking at an individual post in the Huguenot Cemetery blog.
 Notice the tags in the left column.
 A visitor could click any of those tags and tumblr displays all posts containing that tag.
 Now look at the menu across the top of the page.
 Tumblr supports pages although they are a bit clunky to create.
 This blog uses the page feature to provide the history of this cemetery.
 Additional pages could be created to list research resources or whatever information you want to provide.

 Using a blog to inventory a cemetery can add value to your society archives.
 Using a blog platform such as tumblr can help simplify the process.
 Want to learn more about tumblr?
-Tackling Tumblr is a good place to start.
+The Unofficial, Beginners Guide to Tumblr is a good place to start.